Status Frame

 Adding Custom Toggles

-You can add your own toggles to the global status frame using Aurora:AddGlobalToggle()
+You can add your own toggles to the global status frame using Aurora:AddGlobalToggle():

 local myToggle = Aurora:AddGlobalToggle({